A mega backdoor Roth IRA is a retirement strategy that allows high-income earners to make after-tax contributions to a Roth IRA.

 Mega Backdoor Roth Alternatives

-One option is to simply contribute the maximum amount to your traditional 401K and then roll the funds into a Roth IRA when you retire.
-While it isn’t quite as good as the mega backdoor Roth because you will owe taxes on the money when you retire, it offers a way to get money into a Roth IRA.
+One option is to simply contribute the maximum amount to your traditional 401k and then roll the funds into a Roth IRA when you retire.
+This approach isn’t quite as good as the mega backdoor Roth because you will owe taxes on the money when you retire.
+However, when a mega backdoor Roth IRA isn’t in play, this alternative offers a way to get money into a Roth IRA.

 The Bottom Line